-Set amongst fairytale forests along the shores of the Zambezi River, Mana Pools National Park is a sensory feast.
+Set amongst fairytale forests along the shores of the Zambezi River, Mana Pools National Park is a sensory feast in Zimbabwe.
 During the rainy season, it's an emerald landscape of greens and blues and transforms into a golden cathedral during the dry months.
 It's an enchanting environment of pristine African wilderness that is just waiting to reconnect travellers to the natural world.

 In the Shona language, the word "mana" means "four".
 That's why Mana Pools National Park earned its name (and status as a UNESCO World Heritage Site) from the four iconic oxbow pools dotted across its wetland waterscape – formed over thousands of years by the changing course of the relentless Zambezi River.

 Mana Pools is known as one of Africa's finest spots for game-viewing and bird-watching.
 Nile crocodile and hippo glide through its murky waters and the treetops and sky are abuzz with over 350 species of birdlife.
 Elephant, buffalo, zebra, warthog, impala, baboon, and more flock to the pools' lush banks for food – while lion, leopard, cheetah, and hyena skulk not too far behind.